kevinlee9/Semantic-Segmentation/README.md

   - [SEC-tensorflow](https://github.com/xtudbxk/SEC-tensorflow): tensorflow

 ## Others
+see [this](https://github.com/JackieZhangdx/WeakSupervisedSegmentationList) for more weakly lists and resources.
-see [this](https://github.com/JackieZhangdx/WeakSupervisedSegmentationList) for more lists and resources. see [this](https://github.com/mrgloom/awesome-semantic-segmentation) for more implementations
+see [this](https://github.com/wutianyiRosun/Segmentation.X) for more semantic/instance/panoptic/video segmentation lists and resources. see [this](https://github.com/mrgloom/awesome-semantic-segmentation) for more implementations
 a good architecture summary paper:[Learning a Discriminative Feature Network for Semantic Segmentation](https://arxiv.org/pdf/1804.09337.pdf)
 #### tutorial